 - No other decorations are allowed on the uniform without the approval of the STF.

 POOMSAE UNIFORM (Y-SHAPED COLLAR)

-The poomsae uniform was offically introduced by the World Taekwondo Federation in July 2011 in the 6th World Taekwondo Poomsae Championships in Vladivostok, Russia.
+The poomsae uniform was officially introduced by the World Taekwondo Federation in July 2011 in the 6th World Taekwondo Poomsae Championships in Vladivostok, Russia.